There are many building inspection myths that people believe which leads them to ignore or miss major defects in their home or commercial property.

 Myth 2: A new house will have already been inspected.

 There is a common belief that laws and regulations require new homes be inspected by a building certifier.

-In fact, building certifiers only make sure a building is code compliant.
 They make sure a building meets government regulations around height, character, and any other legislative requirements.

 They do not examine the quality of the workmanship.